wilsonify/wilsonify.github.io/content/recipes/CUMINSPIKED PINTO BEAN DIP76.md

 0 chop onion
 1 Heat the oil up in a sauté pan and cook the onions until they begin to brown around the edges, about 4 minutes.
 Add 1 TBL of the cumin and all of the cayenne pepper and cook for another 30 seconds.
-This part should smell pretty fucking good.
+This part should smell pretty  good.
 Turn off the heat and let that mix cool for a minute.
-2 Drop the onions, beans, broth, lime juice, and the last .5 TBL of the cumin into a food processor and let that fucker rip until it’s creamy.
+2 Drop the onions, beans, broth, lime juice, and the last .5 TBL of the cumin into a food processor and let that  er rip until it’s creamy.
 No food processor?
 Just smash all that up until it has a consistency you can deal with.
 Taste and add a pinch or two of salt if you think it needs it.